 Introduction

-If you grew up with trauma in your life, you may have developed a “survival mode” in order to cope with the pain.
-This can be a helpful way to get through difficult times, but it can also lead to problems later on in life.
-If you find yourself stuck in survival mode, there are ways to get out and start living a more peaceful and fulfilling life.
-We will be discussing How To Get Out Of Survival Mode From Childhood Trauma.
+If one grows up with trauma in one’s life, it can create a “survival mode” of sorts to aid in coping with the pain.
+This may be very beneficial to get through times like that, but it may also bring you further down the lifeline.
+If trapped in survival mode, you can leave and live a more peaceful, fulfilling life.
+We will To Get Out Of Survival Mode From Childhood Trauma.

 What is survival mode?